OlerChris/MicroServiceTutorial/README.md

 # MicroServiceTutorial

 The purpose of this project is to serve as an example/tutorial for creating a microservice application.
-IntelliJ was used as my IDE A account servive will handle login, logout, and registration.
+IntelliJ was used as my IDE.
+An account service will handle login, logout, and registration.
 A messaging service will handle group chats and the messages in them.
 Each milestone is kept in a branch called X#.
 The details of each are below.

     X# - synopsis